LCW TRAINING RULES

 In combined A/B criteriums and time trials, points are only awarded to the A, women, U19 women, and U19 men categories.

-The club awards trophies to the overall best rider on points and the individually best rider on points in each of the road, criterium, individual time trial, and hill climb series.
-Points totals are based upon each individual's five best results in each category.
+The club awards trophies to the overall best rider on points and the individually best rider on points in each of the road, criterium, and individual time trial series.
 The club also awards gold medals to these riders and silver and bronze medals to the overall best riders on points.
 Trophies and medals are awarded in each of the A, women, U19 women, and U19 men categories.
 To be eligible for an award in one of the individual events, a rider must have completed at least 4 races in that series in the year.
 To be eligible for the overall award in either of the U19 categories, a rider must have completed at least 3 races in each of the road, criterium, and time trial series.